ROSbot XL - quick start

 After running the command, you will see the usage instruction:

-Now you know how to access ROSbot XL ROS node from the Linux terminal.
+Now you know how to run core ROSbot XL ROS nodes.

 Running ROS natively is fine for relatively small projects.
 For more complex ones, the full dockerized setup is a better approach.

-Next demos start ROSbot's containers in different configuration, so remember to stop the basic setup at first:
+Next demos start ROSbot's containers with different configurations, so remember to stop the basic setup first:

 docker compose down